marklogic-community/RunDMC/apidoc/setup/README.txt

 For development purposes, you don't always want to re-generate all the content just to test one code change.
 For example, if you make a change to how the TOC is (pre-)rendered, you don't want to have to run the whole setup.xqy script which can take over a minute to run.
-For that purpose, I created test-steps.xqy which allows you to invoke just one step in the sequence.
-See the comments at the top of test-steps.xqy for details.
+In that case, you can run just one of the individual XQuery scripts that setup.xqy calls, e.g., render-toc.xqy.